- June 2016 Update: ShoutMeLoud is currently hosting on Kinsta Hosting

 - If your hosting company offers account backup, make sure you take advantage of that to create a backup.

 - Always take a backup of your database before making any changes.

-Do let me know if you have ever found yourself in similar situation where your database is corrupted or your site seems to be gone?
+Do let me know if you have ever found yourself in a similar situation where your database is corrupted, or your site seems to be gone?